 Ankle Impingement Syndrome: Pain in the Gymnast Athlete

 Most gymnasts can recall a time when they’ve landed a tumbling pass or vault and immediately experienced a painful stinging sensation in their ankles.
-As a former gymnast, I thought that feeling was just part of the sport, but ankle pain with landings in gymnastics is NOT normal.
+Many gymnasts brush off that feeling, figuring it is just part of the sport.
+The truth is, ankle pain with landings in gymnastics is NOT normal.

-In ankle impingement syndrome, the soft tissue structures in the front of the ankle become irritated and sometimes create bone spurs as a result of the pinching that occurs at the front of the ankle joint.
+In ankle impingement syndrome, the soft tissue structures in the front of the ankle become irritated and sometimes create bone spurs because of the pinching that occurs at the front of the ankle joint.
 Gymnasts who have this condition often complain of pain with landings (especially back tumbling), deep squatting, descending stairs, walking, and running.
 Tenderness in the front of the ankle is also present and occasionally swelling is also noted.
-Anterior ankle impingement syndrome can also occur as a result of an ankle sprain or recurrent ankle sprains.
+Anterior ankle impingement syndrome can also occur because of an ankle sprain or recurrent ankle sprains.

 All Topics